 The named executive officers participate in a Long-term Incentive Program ("LTIP") that provides a variable pay opportunity through a combination of performance shares and restricted shares.
 The program is designed to reinforce the long-term alignment of the Company's executives with the interests of our stockholders.
-Performance
+Performance shares are intended to strengthen our pay-for-performance philosophy while time-vested restricted shares are granted to promote share ownership and executive retention.

 All awards under the LTIP are granted through the Byline Bancorp, Inc. 2017 Omnibus Incentive Compensation Plan.
-The following table presents each named executive officer's annual long-term incentive target:
+The following table presents each named executive officer's annual long-term incentive target for 2020: